Transfers from the airport to the hotel and back to the airport

 Gratuities (please see our tipping guidelines blog)

-We are proud to introduce to you our fantastic Colombia birdwatching trip The Very Best of Colombia, Part II: Southern Andes, Amazonian Foothills and Llanos.
-This is our latest (November 2020) addition to the several trips we offer to this amazing country, the planet’s richest country for birds, with almost 2,000 species recorded.
-If you have enjoyed our classic The Very Best of Colombia: Santa Marta, Andes and Chocó birding tour and/or our Bogota and Medellín endemics tour, then this third tour is a great choice for another fantastic birding adventure with Birding Ecotours.
+We are proud to introduce to you our fantastic Colombia birdwatching trip, Colombia Uncovered: Southern Andes, Amazonian Foothills and Llanos.
+This exciting Colombia birding tour is one of several trips we offer to this amazing country, the planet’s richest country for birds, with almost 2,000 species recorded.
+If you have enjoyed our classic The Very Best of Colombia: Santa Marta, Andes and Chocó birding tour (which immediately precedes this tour) and/or our Bogotá and Medellín endemics birding tour (which takes place in October), then this third tour is a great choice for another fantastic birding adventure with Birding Ecotours.

 This trip provides the opportunity to travel across Colombia along a completely different route compared to our classic itinerary above.
-We’ll start the trip in the city of Cali, and after visiting a new private reserve, where we should get excellent views of two Colombian endemics, Chestnut Wood Quail and Multicolored Tanager as they regularly visit bird feeders here, we’ll then travel south to Nariño and Putumayo states to enjoy further unique birding experiences.
+We will start the trip in the city of Cali, and after visiting a new private reserve, where we should get excellent views of two Colombian endemics, Chestnut Wood Quail and Multicolored Tanager, as they regularly visit bird feeders here, we will then travel south to Nariño and Putumayo states to enjoy further unique birding experiences.

 We will look for a family of Chestnut Wood Quails in Reserva La Florida (photo Gilberto Collazos).